 We try our best to ensure that all members of our community are correctly registered and can exercise their full democratic rights.

-Mencap and the Electoral Commission have created an Easy Read Guide to voting in the General Election on 12 December.
+Mencap and the Electoral Commission created an Easy Read Guide to voting in the General Election on 12 December.

 Electoral materials are prescribed in law.
 However, if you wish to receive general information about registration or elections in a different format such as Braille, large print, on audiotape, or in a community language, please contact us.